 Microplastics trigger inflammation.
 When immune cells encounter plastic particles they cannot digest, they release inflammatory compounds.
 Chronic inflammation is linked to cardiovascular disease, autoimmune disorders, and accelerated aging.

-Long-term health effects are still under investigation — microplastics in humans is a recent discovery.
-Early research suggests potential links to cardiovascular disease, altered gut microbiome, immune dysfunction, and reproductive effects.
+Long-term health effects are unknown because microplastics in humans is a recent discovery.
+Early research suggests potential links to cardiovascular disease, altered gut microbiome, immune dysfunction, and reproductive effects, but definitive causation requires years of study.
 The experiments haven't been run yet.
 We're living them.

 What You Can Do

 In the kitchen: Replace plastic with glass and stainless steel.
 Never microwave food in plastic.
 Store leftovers in glass.
-Avoid canned foods — most cans have plastic linings.
+Buy beverages in glass bottles when possible.
+Avoid canned foods, most cans have plastic linings.
 Use cast iron or stainless steel cookware instead of non-stick.

 In the laundry room: Choose natural fiber clothing.
 Cotton, wool, linen, and silk don't shed microplastics.
 Wash synthetic clothes less frequently and in cold water to reduce shedding.

-In the bathroom: Read ingredient labels.
-Avoid products containing polyethylene (PE), polypropylene (PP), polyethylene terephthalate (PET).
+In the bathroom: Avoid products containing polyethylene (PE), polypropylene (PP), polyethylene terephthalate (PET), polymethyl methacrylate (PMMA), or nylon.
 Choose bar soap over liquid soap in plastic bottles.
-Select cosmetics with natural exfoliants — sugar, salt, ground coffee — instead of plastic microbeads.
+Use bamboo toothbrushes.
+Select cosmetics with natural exfoliants, sugar, salt, ground coffee, instead of plastic microbeads.

 The Principle